jdber1/opendrop/README.md

 - Python-matplotlib
 - Python-numpy

 Make sure these are installed for your operating system before running OpenDrop.
-See Appendix A for how to prepare a fresh installation of Ubuntu 14.04 for OpenDrop, Appendix B for installation on Windows 7, and Appendix C for installation on Mac OSX.
+See Appendix A for how to prepare a fresh installation of Ubuntu 14.04 for OpenDrop, Appendix B for installation on Windows 7, 8 and 10, and Appendix C for installation on Mac OSX.

 2. Image source selection:
 --------------------------
 OpenDrop can currently utilise images from three sources:
   * Point Grey cameras (Linux/Windows - the script supplied is for Linux, but a Windows script of the same name could also be used).
-An installation guide for getting these set up under Ubuntu is provided in Appendix D. OpenDrop has been tested with Flea3 USB cameras.
+An installation guide for getting these set up under Ubuntu is provided in Appendix D. OpenDrop has been tested with Flea3 and Grasshopper 3 USB cameras.
-  * USB camera (currently Linux/Mac, appears to also work on Windows 7).
-Selecting this option will utilise the primary camera, i.e. the one listed as "camera0". a
+  * Any generic USB camera that is regonised by the operating system as a standard functioning camera (currently Linux/Mac, appears to also work on Windows 7).
+Selecting this option will utilise the primary camera, i.e. the one listed as "camera0".
   * Local images (all operating systems).
 This option allows a user to select a locally stored image file for fitting.
+Use this option if your camera is not supported by one of the protocols above.

 3. Running measurements:
 ------------------------